-Felixstowe is one of our favourite destinations in Suffolk.
-It’s one of the first places we ever visited in our motorhome and is somewhere we always enjoy returning to as there’s so much to do here.
+Felixstowe is one of our favourite destinations in on the Suffolk coast.
+It’s one of the first places we ever visited in our motorhome and is somewhere we always enjoy returning to.

-A German friend of ours, visiting for the first time, said that Felixstowe reminded him of a “mini Las Vegas”.
-The flashing lights, the coin-gobbling machines, the varied fast food outlets…and the noise!
+A German friend of ours, visiting for the first time, said that Felixstowe seafront reminded him of a “mini Las Vegas”; the flashing lights, the coin-gobbling machines, the varied fast food outlets…

 But this is England, ‘Sleepy Suffolk’ no less.* Las Vegas has nothing to fear, thank goodness!